Troubling driving record for Blaine man believed under influence when he hit, killed teen on bike

-A spirited and determined 16-year-old was just getting back into the swing of riding a bike again when he was run over on a Blaine residential street by a motorist suspected of being under the influence of drugs or alcohol.
+A spirited and determined 16-year-old was just getting back into the swing of riding a bike again after an injury when he was run over on a Blaine residential street by a motorist suspected of being under the influence of drugs or alcohol.

-Blaine High School 10th-grader Tony Janisch, of Coon Rapids, was bicycling with one of his brothers and a friend shortly after 6:30 p.m.
-Friday on eastbound 129th Avenue NE. near Lincoln Street, when the teen was hit head-on by a westbound car, according to the Anoka County Sheriff’s Office.
-Janisch died at the scene.
+Blaine High School 10th-grader Tony Janisch of Coon Rapids was bicycling with one of his brothers and a friend after 6:30 p.m.
+Friday on eastbound NE.
+129th Avenue near Lincoln Street when the teen was hit head-on by a westbound car, according to the Anoka County Sheriff's Office.
+He died at the scene.

-Janisch’s 15-year-old brother, Tanner, was with him, the boys’s mother said Sunday.
+Janisch's 15-year-old brother, Tanner, was with him, the boys' mother said Sunday.

 "The two were best friends," Jenny Janisch said.
 "Tanner held Tony in his arms until the ambulance arrived."